grafana/grafana/docs/sources/enterprise/access-control/permissions.md

 roles:* | Restrict an action to a set of roles.
 For example, `roles:*` matches any role, `roles:randomuid` matches only the role with UID `randomuid` and `roles:custom:reports:{editor,viewer}` matches both `custom:reports:editor` and `custom:reports:viewer` roles. permissions:delegate | The scope is only applicable for roles associated with the Access Control itself and indicates that you can delegate your permissions only, or a subset of it, by creating a new role or making an assignment. reports:* | Restrict an action to a set of reports.
-For example, `reports:*` matches any report and `reports:1` matches the report with id `1`. service:access-control | Restrict an action to target only the access-control service.
+For example, `reports:*` matches any report and `reports:1` matches the report with id `1`. service:accesscontrol | Restrict an action to target only the fine-grained access control service.
 For example, you can use this in conjunction with the `provisioning:reload` or the `status:accesscontrol` actions. global:users:* | Restrict an action to a set of global users. users:* | Restrict an action to a set of users from an organization.